INTERVIEW-Olympic plotters saw 'opportunity to reach paradise' -prosecutor

 Miron would not specify how investigators intercepted messages via Telegram, a service that encrypts data between users.
 He said, however, it did not require help from the company.

 In a separate interview televised Sunday, the judge overseeing the investigation said investigators had obtained data from Facebook Inc. and Twitter Inc. because the suspects had also used those platforms.
-(Additional reporting by Anthony Boadle in Brasilia; Editing by Paulo Prada and Mary Milliken)
+(Reporting by Stephen Eisenhammer.
+Editing by Paulo Prada and Mary Milliken)